-Our male and female employees are paid equally when in the same roles or when doing work of equal value.
+Our transparent salary structure help ensure that our male and female employees are paid equally when in the same roles or when doing work of equal value.
 Our gender pay gap is due to the significant imbalance of men/women employed in a number of our job categories.
-Although we have a balanced gender ratio at our senior leadership team and broader senior management levels, and we have a balanced gender ratio in our upper and upper middle pay quadrants, we employ significantly more women than men in some of the roles in our lower pay quadrants:
+Although we have a good gender balance at our senior leadership and senior management levels, and we have a balanced gender ratio in our upper pay quadrant, we employ significantly more women than men in some of the roles in our lower pay quadrants:

-- Administration and Service: there were significantly more women (134) than men (79) in these roles.
+- Administration and Service: there were significantly more women (133) than men (97) in these roles.
 These roles are within our lower pay quartile, and therefore the gender imbalance affects our gender pay gap considerably.
-If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 17.8% to 11.3%. - Apprenticeship Delivery: there were significantly more women (110) than men (32) in these roles.
+If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 15.9% to 12.2%. - Apprenticeship Delivery: there were far more women (147) than men (34) in these roles.
 These roles are within our lower middle pay quartile, and therefore this gender imbalance affects our gender pay gap considerably.
-If we employed an even number of men and women in these roles, our mean gender pay gap would from 17.8% to 10.6%.
+If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 15.9% to 6.7%.
+Therefore, this particular gender imbalance is the dominant influencing factor on our gender pay gap.